José Ureña continues audition with Rockies; time is running out for Kris Bryant - NewsBreak

 After Saturday's contest, there are just 22 games remaining.

-“I don’t know if it’s going to happen," manager Bud Black said on Saturday, the first time he's admitted publicly that Bryant may not be able to play again this season.
+“I don’t know if it’s going to happen," Black said on Saturday, the first time he's admitted publicly that Bryant may not be able to play again this season.

 If he doesn't make it back to the field, Bryant will have played in just 42 games in the first season of his seven-year, $182 million contract.